 The most exciting part of launching any project is always bringing the various collaborative elements together and finding and working with good talented people who share a similar outlook and ethos about helping others to be their best selves.

 Having a community is an important tool we often fail to invest in.
-There is a magic in our existence and we must highlight it at every turn.
+There is magic in our existence, and we must highlight it at every turn.
 This safe and open forum allows us to understand who we are and how we show up for one another.
-Sure there are many conversations that say the internet promotes depression, sadness, and a false sense of reality.
+Sure many conversations say the internet promotes depression, sadness, and a false sense of reality.
 But, when we enhance our social space with places like blackgayblog.com, we press forward.

-What’s more exciting is that Black Gay Blog allows for engagement from every part of the world.
+What’s more exciting is that blackgayblog.com allows for engagement from every part of the world.
 Feel you aren’t being seen?
 No problem, write in and pitch an idea.
 No one blog can truly capture every corner of the black gay and bisexual experience.
-But, this blog is stepping up and saying our stories matter and our journey should be captured.
-Black gay and bisexual men, we have a haven to exist in.
-Black Gay Blog has arrived and it’s time for us to shine.
+But, this blog is stepping up and saying our stories matter, and our journey should be captured.
+Black gay and bisexual men, we have a haven to exist in. blackgayblog.com has arrived, and it’s time for us to shine.